 Ex.
-2: Borrowing an idea from the Eisenbergs or maybe Tim Ash, imagine a supermarket organized by product colours.
+2: Borrowing an idea from the Eisenbergs or maybe Tim Ash, imagine a supermarket organized by product colors.
 Vegetables, St-Patrick’s day cards, and Ms. Vickie’s jalapeno chips would all go in the green aisle.
-Sure it’s organized, but it’s pretty silly, because no one makes a supermarket buying list by colour!
+Sure it’s organized, but it’s pretty silly because no one makes a supermarket buying list by color!

-Well, card-sorting helps you avoid such zaniness, and let your shoppers browse your store for fresh fruits and vegetables, dairy products etc.
+Well, card-sorting helps you avoid such zaniness, and lets your shoppers browse your store for fresh fruits and vegetables, dairy products, etc.

 Here’s how card sorting works.
 You put your main topics and subtopics on the cards, and maybe even have some articles on the cards, too.
 Then, leave it up to some members of your target audience to sort through the cards and tell you what should go where.
 Write things down, and repeat with the next person.
 A pattern should emerge, and you can use that to create your information architecture.

 What’s nice about the pattern is that all the pieces of information (articles, sales pages, categories, sub cats, etc) in one group are all relevant to one another, by user’s standards.
 While no search engineer has ever told me so explicitly, it only follows that if relevant external links are good, so are relevant internal links.

 Card sorting makes your internal navigation within any particular theme (or silo, to cite Bruce Clay’s language) more relevant.

 What about just organizing according to keyword research data – short-tail keywords in the global navigation and longtail stuff in the local navigation?